OpenEPaperLink/Home_Assistant_Integration/README.md

 Home assistant Integration for the <a href="https://github.com/jjwbruijn/OpenEPaperLink">OpenEPaperLink</a> project

-Feature Request for new Display Types are welcome!
+Feature Request and code contributons are welcome are welcome!

 ## Functionality